nstack-io/docs/docs/Features.md

 ### UGC: Results
 The results feature was originally used to aggregate the results of a survey but can be used to collect any kind of question answers.
-Along side collecting the result, on the NStack website you can see a nice overview of all the results and even see them in graphs.
+Alongside collecting the result, on the NStack website you can see a nice overview of all the results and even see them in graphs.

 The results include the following properties: